spiffylabs/opentransportwww/content/blog/decentralised-transport-network.md

 title: "Decentralised transport network"
 date: "2016-02-11"
 author: "Tiago"
+description: "If you work in the food delivery, taxi and chauffeur businesses, courier or any delivery business: Try our system, talk with us and your business could have a technology that is innovating faster than any other."
 ---

 I started working in the transport industry almost 6 years ago and spoke with hundreds, if not thousands, of fleet owners on every continent and from several industries.
 I had chats with the drivers and always took their feedback onboard.
 They never took mine however, always saying my software products were too futuristic and not for the real world.